Trump says he is ready to press China's Xi on case of two detained Canadians

 The comments by Trump - who also called Trudeau “a good friend of mine” - underlined the steady improvement in the relations between the two men since June 2018, when he labeled the Canadian leader weak and dishonest.

-Another major trade challenge facing Trump is ratification of a new continental trade pact he signed last year with Mexico and Canada.
+Another major trade challenge facing Trump is ratification of a new North American trade pact he signed last year with Mexico and Canada.

 Later on Thursday, Trudeau is due to meet U.S. House Speaker Nancy Pelosi, who said she would have an “optimistic” message on the trade deal for him.
 A day earlier she had outlined several impediments to congressional approval.